ibm-cloud-docs/Registry/registry_overview.md

 - If you set quota limits for storage in your free or standard plan, you can also [increase this quota limit](/docs/Registry?topic=Registry-registry_quota#registry_quota_set) to enable the pushing of new images again.

 The following example is for the standard plan:
 :   Your current quota limit for storage is set to 1 GB.
 All private images that are stored in the namespaces of your {{site.data.keyword.cloud_notm}} account already use 900 MB of this storage.
 You have 100 MB storage available until you reach your quota limit.
-One user wants to push an image with a size of 2 GB on the local computer.
+One user wants to push an image that is 2 GB on the local computer.
 Because the quota limit is not yet reached, {{site.data.keyword.registryshort}} allows the user to push this image.

-    After the push, {{site.data.keyword.registryshort}} determines the actual size of the image in your namespace, which can vary from the size on your local computer, and checks whether the limit for storage is reached.
+    After the push, {{site.data.keyword.registryshort}} determines the actual proportions of the image in your namespace, which can vary from the proportions on your local computer, and checks whether the limit for storage is reached.
 In this example, the storage usage increases from 900 MB by 2 GB.
 With your current quota limit set to 1 GB, {{site.data.keyword.registryshort}} prevents you from pushing more images to the namespace.

 #### Pull traffic quota limits
 {: #registry_quota_limits_pull_traffic}